eadmund/cypherback/README.md

 ### End-of-run (type 8)

-The end-of-backup-run record consists of the SHA-384 of the hash of the data plaintext data of this entire run, from the start-of-run record to the last-but-one record.
+The end-of-backup-run record consists of the SHA-384 of the plaintext data of this entire run, from the start-of-run record to the last-but-one record.

       Byte Length
         2    48    SHA-384